Schenn's OT goal lifts Flyers over Hurricanes

 Provorov opened the scoring with 57.8 seconds left in the first period with a perfectly placed wrist shot that went over Ward's right shoulder.
 It was the sixth goal of the season for the rookie, who entered leading the team in ice time by averaging 21:47 per contest.

-Ward, returning to the net after backup Eddie Lack played the last two, made 40 saves.
+Ward, returning to the net after backup Eddie Lack played the last two games, made 40 saves.

 The Flyers took a 2-0 lead on Weise's goal with 8:57 left in the second period.
 Konecny set it up by wheeling around to the far side of the net before sending the puck to the front of the crease.
 It came out to Weise, who shot high over Ward's glove.